-Debt is a reality that many of us have to face in our day to day lives.
+Debt is a reality that many of us have to face in our day-to-day lives.
 If you’re trying to pay off some credit card debt that has gotten out of hand, using another credit card could be a good option.
-However, one should never atake this approach using a cash advance, instead you can avoid the high interest and negative impact to your credit by doing it with a balance transfer credit card.
+However, one should never take this approach using a cash advance.
+Instead, you can avoid the high interest and negative impact on your credit by doing it with a balance transfer credit card.

 How to use a balance transfer card to pay off credit card debt

 Balance transfer cards offer you the option to transfer debt and pay it down (or off entirely) during an introductory interest-free period.
 To get the most out of using a balance transfer card, look for cards that have no annual fees and offer cash back rewards.

 If your credit is good, the Citi® Double Cash Card could be an option.
 It offers a 0 percent intro APR on balance transfers for 18 months.
 After that, the variable APR will be 13.99 percent to 23.99 percent based on your creditworthiness.
 The card rewards are 1 percent cash back on any new purchases and another 1 percent back as you pay those purchases off.

 If your credit score is less than good, but you still want to try a balance transfer, a card like the Discover it® Secured is an option.
 It has a 3 percent introductory balance transfer fee, up to 5 percent fee on future balance transfers (see terms)*.
 The intro balance transfer APR is 10.99 percent for six months from the date of the first transfer (22.99 percent variable APR thereafter).